Diffuse Maxwellian illumination for safe wide-field retinal Doppler holography: Optical configuration and interference-pattern measurement

-Fig.~\ref{fig_eyeConfigConjugations} illustrates the optical configuration used for interference pattern measurement, from which image rendering is made.
-The focal length of one imaging lens is 60 mm (Thorlabs LB1723-B; N-BK7 bi-convex lens, diameter : 2", $f$ = 60.0 mm, Anti-reflective coating: 650-1050 nm).
-The doublet has a focal length of $f' \sim$ 33 mm, for a distance between its composing lenses of about 1 cm, according to Gullstrand's formula.
-The optical conjugate of the sensor plane is set in front of the cornea, at a distance $\sim$ 33 mm from the center of the doublet.
-At this distance, the sensor-to-cornea magnification ratio is $M = 33 / 280 \sim 0.118$.
-To calculate the sensor to retina magnification ratio of the digitally rendered image, the optical system of the eye must be considered.
-In the thin lens approximation (first-order properties of the optical system of the eye), light rays passing close to the optical center are not deflected.
-The sensor to retina magnification ratio of the digitally rendered image $M'$ can therefore be estimated.
-For an average axial length of the eye of 25 mm, $M' = (33+25) / 280 \sim 0.207$.
-The pixel pitch of the rendered image with the angular spectrum propagation method for numerical reconstruction distances $z < N_x d^2 / \lambda \simeq 0.71 \, \rm m$ from the cornea to the retina has a constant value for a given magnification ratio.
-The image pitch in the iris and the retina plane are $M d \sim 3.3 \, \mu \rm m$, $M' d \sim 5.8 \, \mu \rm m$ respectively.
-The lateral field of view of the rendered image in the iris and retina planes are $N_x M d \sim 2.5 \, \rm mm$ and $N_x M' d \sim 4.4 \, \rm mm$ respectively; the former typically fits within the normal pupil size in adults which varies from 2 to 4 mm in diameter in bright light to 4 to 8 mm in the dark \cite{Spector1990}.
-The lateral field of view at the iris plane is of the order or smaller than the typical iris aperture, whereas the field of view in the eye fundus is maximized.
-This configuration can be adapted by changing : 1- the cornea-to-eyepiece distance, 2- the focal length of the eyepiece, 3- the sensor-to-eyepiece distance.
+Figure~\ref{fig_eyeConfigConjugations} illustrates the optical configuration used for interference-pattern measurement and digital image rendering.
+Each eyepiece lens has a focal length of 60 mm (Thorlabs LB1723-B; N-BK7 biconvex lens, diameter 2 inches, $f=60.0$ mm, antireflection coating 650--1050 nm).
+The doublet has an effective focal length $f'\sim33$ mm for a distance between its composing lenses of approximately 1 cm, according to Gullstrand's formula.

+The optical conjugate of the sensor plane is set in front of the cornea, at a distance $\sim33$ mm from the center of the doublet.
+At this distance, the sensor-to-cornea magnification ratio is $M=33/280\sim0.118$.
+To estimate the sensor-to-retina magnification ratio of the digitally rendered image, the optical system of the eye is considered in the thin-lens approximation.
+For an average axial length of the eye of 25 mm, $M'=(33+25)/280\sim0.207$.
+The pixel pitch of the rendered image with the angular spectrum propagation method, for numerical reconstruction distances $z<N_xd^2/\lambda\simeq0.71~\rm m$ from the cornea to the retina, has a constant value for a given magnification ratio.

+The image pitch in the iris and retina planes are therefore $Md\sim3.3~\mu\rm m$ and $M'd\sim5.8~\mu\rm m$, respectively.
+The lateral fields of view of the rendered image in the iris and retina planes are $N_xMd\sim2.5~\rm mm$ and $N_xM'd\sim4.4~\rm mm$, respectively.
+The former typically fits within the normal adult pupil diameter, which varies from approximately 2--4 mm in bright light to 4--8 mm in the dark \cite{Spector1990}.
+Thus, the lateral field at the iris plane is of the order of the iris aperture, while the digitally reconstructed retinal field is increased.
+This configuration can be adapted by changing the cornea--eyepiece distance, the eyepiece focal length, or the sensor--eyepiece distance.